 Leaving a dog alone for this long without a mid-day break can result in boredom and destructive behavior, she says.
 And some dogs can’t comfortably go that long without a potty break.

 Hiring a dog walker or sending your dog to day care are two common options to give your dog some much-needed attention while you’re away, but they’re not ideal for every dog.
 Here’s what you need to know before hiring a dog walker or finding a doggy day care to take care of your pup.

 Understanding the options

-While dog walkers and doggie day cares are popular ways to get your dog some attention during the workday, be aware that there are many different options within these categories — especially as new apps and dog-friendly businesses have surged in popularity.
+While dog walkers and doggy day cares are popular ways to get your dog some attention during the workday, be aware that there are many different options within these categories — especially as new apps and dog-friendly businesses have surged in popularity.

 Keep in mind that it’s not all or nothing, either — you can use a combination.
-Hudson believes doggie day care is too stimulating for most dogs to go to daily, but some benefit from going once or twice a week to romp around.
+Hudson believes doggy day care is too stimulating for most dogs to go to daily, but some benefit from going once or twice a week to romp around.
 She has several clients who send their dogs to day care a couple times a week and use her dog walking services the other days.

 Dog day care pros